6 Ways to Have Gratitude Through Hard Times

 You are never alone.
 So when times get tough, serve with all your might, make a gratitude token, confide in the Savior, write down what you’re grateful for, laugh, and if all else fails, remember that God is by your side.
 “This too shall pass!”
 Pray to have gratitude in your heart, and let God’s light enter and heal the wounds therein.
 If you diligently strive to take a few moments each day to be grateful, I know that God will fill your heart with gratitude, and you’ll find true joy and peace—even in the midst of hardship.

-And a big thank you to Tiffany Webster for this beautiful print and tags.
-Click the link below to download.
+And a big thank you to Tiffany Webster for this beautiful print and tags for download below.